 Hand out Worksheet 1 to the children.
 Explain the activity.
-The children colour Kenny.
+Name the characters.
+The children point to them.
+Use your finger and point to the numbers.
+Say one, two, three, four, five and join the numbers by drawing an imaginary line.
+Give the children some time to join the numbers.
 Go around the class while the children are working with the Kenny puppet and in the role of Kenny comment on the picture.

-e.g. Kenny: How lovely.
-Thank you, (Mary).
+e.g. Kenny: How lovely, (Mary).